hatonthecat/Hurl/content/courses/course2/index.md

 Being For-Itself does not imply ignorance of oppression.
 The waiter works as a means, rather than in-itself.
 Inasmuch the system does not allow an equitable opportunity for all individuals, he cannot be compared to Eichmann's [Banality of Evil](https://en.wikipedia.org/wiki/Eichmann_in_Jerusalem#Banality_of_evil) for earning a wage, even owning property, for he must control his destiny inasmuch as he can promote a greater good.
 That so much pedagogy is programmed to discard knowledge is exothermic and contributes to global warming.
 One cannot support capitalism in a way that supports daily book burnings, only to advise students to download a revised ebook of _Pedagogy of the Oppressed_ saying that Oceania is now at War with Eastasia. _1984's_ [memory hole](https://en.wikipedia.org/wiki/Memory_hole) represents the collective manifestation of academia's incinerators' global greenhouse emissions.

+Theatre of the Absurd accosts Theater of the Oppressed --
+Ionesco, Beckett, Adamov, Camus, and Sartre were the foremost existential and abusrdist playwrights who rallied against fascism and Stalinism (and also daily struggles).
+Notable works are _Rhinoceros_, _Waiting for Godot_, _Professor Taranne_, _Caligula_, and _No Exit_

+Theatre of the Oppressed was formulated by Augosto Boal, who "studied at Columbia University in New York with the critic John Gassner.
+Gassner introduced Boal to the techniques of both Bertolt Brecht and Konstantin Stanislavski, and encouraged Boal to form links with theatre groups like the Black Experimental Theatre."

+Boal's teachings were controversial, and as a cultural activist he was seen as a threat by the Brazilian military regime.
+In 1971, Boal was kidnapped off the street, arrested, tortured, and eventually exiled to Argentina,[1] where he stayed for five years.
+During those five years, Boal published two books: Torquemada (1971) and his much acclaimed [Theatre of the Oppressed](https://en.wikipedia.org/wiki/Augusto_Boal#Theatre_of_the_Oppressed_(London:_Pluto_Press,_1979)) (1973).
+Torquemada is about the Brazilian military regime's systematic use of torture in prison.[8]
+Boal takes the name of the leading figure of the Spanish Inquisition, Tomas de Torquemada, as an example of historical forms of systematic torture.

+"Boal was also known to quote William Shakespeare's Hamlet, in which Hamlet argues that theatre is like a mirror that reflects our virtues and defects equally.
+Although Boal found this quote beautiful, he liked to think of theatre as a mirror in which one can reach in to change reality and to transform it.[15]"

+A main element of Theatre of the Oppressed is "[Spect-actor](https://en.wikipedia.org/wiki/Augusto_Boal#Exile)https://en.wikipedia.org/wiki/Augusto_Boal#Exile"

+"Boal's method (which has been implemented in various communities around the world) seeks to transform audiences into active participants in the theatrical experience.
+Boal argues that traditional theatre is oppressive since spectators usually do not get a chance to express themselves and that a collaboration between both parties, in contrast, allows spectators to perform actions that are socially liberating.
+The method, as Boal liked to explain, seeks to transform spectators into "spect-actors."[10]"

+"Boal's work in Peru with the ALFIN project, a movement which sought to use a range of languages including "artistic languages" to eradicate illiteracy, developed his ideas and methodology away from the agit-prop of his Brazilian Arena Theatre days and sought to engage theatre as a pedagogical tool.
+Crucial to this time was Boal's attempts to break down the divisions between spectator and actor.
+It is around this time that invented the term "spect-actor", a term that he saw as establishing the frameworks within which he wished to work.[2]
+He saw that the passivity of the spectator could be broken down by the following steps by which the spectator becomes the spect-actor:

+Knowing the body (by body he means both the individual "body" and the collective "body" in a Marxist sense) Making the body expressive
+Using theatre as a language
+Using theatre as discourse"

+In other words, he wants to replace the Greek Tragedy storytelling medium with a participative activity, because not everyone who attends is expected to enjoy their experience, and that is oppressive.

+While no one knows how the Greek tragedy evolved, it certainly has a lasting appeal https://en.wikipedia.org/wiki/Greek_tragedy#The_evolution_of_tragedy

+It is unclear what parts of Hamlet Boal quoted most, but the most "spect-actor" moment in the play is actually the play within the play:
+"Hamlet then asks the actors to stage _'The Murder of Gonzago'_, a play featuring a death in the style of his father's murder.
+Hamlet intends to study Claudius's reaction to the play, and thereby determine the truth of the ghost's story of Claudius's guilt."

+A play that is transformed into a question and answer session is hardly entertainment.
+But 2 hours of silence, even when afforded one to two 15 minute intermissions with concessions and restrooms, is an injustice and a crime against humanity.

+Today, pedagogical ideologies are institutionalized in ways that can [divide](https://www.leftvoice.org/a-critique-of-pedagogy-of-the-oppressed/) as much as they can unite.
+But equitable access to basic needs are a precondition to the dialogic types of learning exercises that do not help in gaining basic literacy, whether via an "artistic language" or otherwise.

+I would rather watch American Idol Judge a group of Theater of the Oppressed compete against a cast of Theatre of the Absurd.
+Both groups could use a Play within a Play.
+The question is, would an audience expecting singers to perform get more applause from No Exit or Theatre of the Oppressed?